 5. If you are using the system for the first time or you have uploaded a new firmware version, click the message displayed on the screen to download to allow the MediaPlayer Control Module.exe plug-in.

-- 6. Click Allow.
+6. Click Allow.
 The Windows Installer opens and the Ariel Player Wizard dialog box is displayed.
-Follow instructions in the Configuring the Unit's Initial IP Address section. - 7.
-Configure camera settings after setting the unit's IP address.
+Follow instructions in section 5.4.2, Configuring the Unit's Initial IP Address.